 The festivals also known as Tshechu are held in temples, monasteries, and Dzongs (fortresses) all over Bhutan.
 The Tshechu festivals, held in temples, monasteries, and dzongs (fortresses) all over Bhutan, are a highlight.
-The populace come to these grand events to witness religious mask dances, receive blessings, and to socialize.
-Every mask dancer tells an unusual story behind the dance moves.
+The populace comes to these grand events to witness religious mask dances, receive blessings, and to socialize.
+Every mask dancer tells a unique story behind the dance moves.
 It is firmly believed that everyone must attend a Tshechu and see the dances at least once in his or her lifetime to dissolve their sins.

 Other articles on Bhutan: